dariusodragoi/todoapp-dariusdragoi/README.md

 # Deployment of Todo App using Ansible

-This repository contains the necessary files to deploy a Todo app using Ansible.
+This repository contains the necessary files to deploy a todo app using Ansible.

 ## Prerequisites